 Cons: It’s harder to find projects based on other categories, such as the type of project.

-Best for: Organizations with lots of cross-departmental collaboration—for example, a project manager, writer, and graphic designer work together on every project.
+Best for: Organizations with lots of cross-departmental collaboration—for example, projects that require a project manager, writer, and graphic designer to work together.

 Pros: It’s easy to find everything related to a project, including a variety of file types, because it’s all in one place.

 Cons: It can be hard to find related projects unless you include that in the file naming structure.
-For example, an ad agency could include the client’s industry in file names, along with the project name, so searching is easier.
+An organization like an ad agency could mitigate this by including the client’s industry in file names, along with the project name, so searching is easier.

-Best for: Organizations where departments are fairly siloed—for example, there’s little interaction across finance, sales, and customer service.
+Best for: Organizations where departments are siloed—for example, a company where there’s little interaction across finance, sales, and customer service.

 Pros: Each team knows where to find their files, so searching is faster.

 Cons: When departments do collaborate, it can be confusing deciding where to save files.